tribalthirst/tribalthirst/src/ux/content/posts/defining-purpose.md

 ---
 title: "The Purpose Of Feedback"
 date: "2015-12-11"
+aliases:
+  - /defining-purpose
 categories:
   - "miscellaneous"
   - "valueshare"
+featured_image: /images/posts/St-Petersburg-Additional-photos-008.jpg
 tags:
   - "communication"
-coverImage: "St.-Petersburg-Additional-photos-008-e1449845836691.jpg"
 ---

-\[featured-image single\_newwindow="false"\]Think of the purpose that this chandelier was made with.
-Alexandrinsky Theater, St. Petersburg, Russia \[/featured-image\]This was a poem I created a couple of years back around how we shape purpose in our lives.
+{{<featuredimage>}}Think of the purpose that this chandelier was made with.
+Alexandrinsky Theater, St. Petersburg, Russia {{</featuredimage>}}
+This was a poem I created a couple of years back around how we shape purpose in our lives.
 Feedback becomes an essential component.
 In the last few months, I really have been focused on getting clarity of purpose and have shared a lot of my thoughts to garner feedback.
 It has been a very healthy and productive exercise.
 Now when I read the words below, I am really encouraged that feedback is making me into a better person and one of purpose, leading a life that is of significance.
 Let me know after reading your thoughts on feedback and purpose and how they fit together.

 **Energy, excitement, passion**.
 Driving forces that accumulate in tiredness, disdain, and depression.